-- A written statement relating your previous learning to the learning outcomes in a SCEI-HE subject. - A portfolio of evidence that supports the claims made in your written statement such as, any work (reports, presentations, folio items) that relate to the unit learning outcomes; - · A resume outlining dates, role titles and scope of your roles; - · Certificates of completion and attainment (eg. Training, personal development); - Employer or client references related to the learning outcomes (include contact details) and position description.
+- · A written statement relating your previous learning to the learning outcomes in a SCEI-HE subject. - A portfolio of evidence that supports the claims made in your written statement such as, any work (reports, presentations, folio items) that relate to the unit learning outcomes. - · A resume outlining dates, role titles and scope of your roles; - · Certificates of completion and attainment (e.g. Training, personal development); or - Employer or client references related to the learning outcomes (including contact details) and position description.

-4.9 Credit Arrangements
+4.9 Credit Transfer and Recognition of Prior

 Applications for credit towards a course are assessed on an individual basis.
-Credit reduces the amount of learning required to complete the course and may be granted for formal education qualifications, or a combination of non-formal learning from non-award programs of study and informal learning through work experiences.
+Credit reduces the amount of learning required to complete the course and may be granted for: